Generation is cheap. The decisions are the artifact.

 The asymmetry, at every level.

-Generatinga useful test is asymmetrically expensive, and the asymmetry is the same at every level.
-Most of the cost isn’t in typing the code; it’s in noticing, ahead of time, which behaviors are worth asserting against.
+Generating a useful test is asymmetrically expensive, and the asymmetry is the same at every level.
+Most of the cost isn't in typing the code; it’s in noticing, ahead of time, which behaviors are worth asserting against.
 You can’t derive that from the spec, because the spec is what shipped the bug.
 You can’t infer it from telemetry, because telemetry tells you that users dropped off, not why.
 The problem isn’t hard because writing tests is hard.
-It’s hard because the search space — what a person under their own motivation might try with your product — is enormous, and humans don’t obligingly fan out across it for you on demand.
+It’s hard because the search space, what a person under their own motivation might try with your product, is enormous, and humans can only infer what is worth generating, through data and empathy.
+Hence the job of the product function at a company (which is rapidly converging with the engineering function).

-A user study is the cheap shortcut around the hard column.
+A user study is the cheap shortcut around the "generation · useful" column.
 You sidestep the generation problem by handing it to a person under their own motivation and watching what they do.
 You don’t have to anticipate what they’ll try.
-They just try things.
+They just try things 🤡.

 The path is the residue.